zanemilo/Dijjon/README.md

 ### User Interface and Experience

+    GUI: Use a simple pyGame gui to display text, images and stats much more gracefully.
     Settings and Customization: Update the settings module for more customization options.
+    Configuration: Implement a config file for key mapping, input- type, screen resolution, etc.
     Feedback System: Implement a system to collect player feedback.

 ### Technical Improvements